goetmar/eppendorf-challenge/README.md

 # Eppendorf Frontend Engineer Challenge

-This project implements the challenge by using the following technologies:
+This project implements a coding challenge that I received as part of an application process.
+I used the following technologies:

 - **Typescript**
 - **React**